-A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.
-A risk assessment was in place for when the dental hygienists worked without chairside support.
+A dental nurse worked with the orthodontist when they treated patients in line with General Dental Council Standards for the Dental Team.
+A risk assessment was in place for when the dental hygienist worked without chairside support.

-The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
-We did see that three of the material safety data sheets had been replaced with new versions that had not been risk assessed.
+The provider had risk assessments to minimise the risks that can be caused from substances that are hazardous to health.
+We saw that five of the material safety data sheets had been replaced with new versions that had not been risk assessed.
 The provider told us that they would review the file and ensure that the material safety data sheets were up to date and risk assessed.